silleknarf/Programmer-Profanity-Preventer/README.md

 Programmer Profanity Preventer

-A tool that automatically replaces swearing from the source code files in a directory with something from a more appropriate word.
+A tool that automatically replaces swearing from the source code files in a directory with more appropriate words.

 Feature Requests: